 In this final lesson, you will look at accounting so you can see where your business is heading financially.
 You will find out how to determine start-up costs as well as the ongoing costs of running a pet sitting business.
 You will gain some suggestions to ensure your clients pay in a timely fashion.
 Then you will discover the other services you might want to consider offering such as grooming, cutting nails, brushing teeth, dog walking, puppy training, home sitting, etc.

 Jeff Grognet has been a companion animal veterinarian for 25 years.
-He was a pioneer in the field of veterinary assistant teaching, developing his first course almost 20 years ago.
-The overwhelming success of his veterinary receptionist/assistant college courses led him to expand his teaching into other areas in high demand, including pet first aid and alternative medical therapies for companion animals.
-He practices with his wife at a Veterinary Hospital in BC, Canada.
-Jeff has published a large and diverse number of articles and is a regular contributing author to several magazines.
+He was a pioneer in the field of veterinary assistant teaching, developing his first course more than 18 years ago.
+Due to the success of his veterinary receptionist/assistant courses, he expanded his teaching into other high-demand areas including pet first aid and alternative medical therapies for companion animals.
+He practices at a veterinary hospital and contributes regularly to several magazines.

 There are no prerequisites to take this course.